sentinel-hub/eo-grow/docs/source/high-level-overview.md

 ## Managers

 Managers are helper-classes of pipelines that focus on a single role.
+Each manager is defined through a `Schema` configuration, where the configuration fields are specific to the manager at hand.
+This section focuses on different managers used by the `Pipeline` class and how to work with them.
+In the [pipelines](#pipelines) section we will then touch on how to connect all these managers to create and run a custom pipeline.

 ### Storage Manager